-Earth's "snowball" theory describes the complete glaciation of the Earth from 600 to 800 million years ago.
+Earth's "snowball" theory describes the complete glaciation of the Earth from 600 to 800 millions of years ago.
 To explain this cataclysm, Alexander Pavlov, of the University of Colorado Boulder, and his colleagues propose in Geophysical Research Letters a new hypothesis.
-The researchers suggest that less than a billion years ago, our solar system went through, for a period of about 500 000 years, a moderately dense interstellar cloud that resulted in an increase in the flow of abnormal cosmic rays. or ACR (Anomalous Cosmic Ray).
+The researchers suggest that less than a billion years ago, our solar system traversed, for a period of about 500 000 years, a moderately dense interstellar cloud that resulted in an increase in the flow of abnormal cosmic rays. or ACR (Anomalous Cosmic Ray).

-These RTAs are ions, resulting from photoionization or charge-exchange on neutral interstellar cloud of gas and subjected to acceleration as a result of collisions that occur when ortent the solar wind.
-Now, according to computer models of the authors of the study, the increased flow of RTAs for a million years would have been enough to upset the Earth's stratosphere altogether.
+These ACRs are ions, resulting from photoionization or charge exchanges on the neutral gases of the interstellar cloud and subjected to an acceleration as a result of the collisions which occur when they come out of the solar wind.
+However, according to the computer models of the authors of the study, increasing the flow of RTAs for a million years could have been enough to completely disrupt the Earth's stratosphere.

-During this period, it is possible that a reversal of the magnetic poles of the Earth have favored atmospheric penetration of cosmic rays in greater quantities, rays which would in turn helped train more nitrogen oxides (NOx ).
-Concentrations of these gases increased by between 100 20 and 40 km altitude could destroy 40% of the protective ozone layer (this figure climbing to 80% in the polar regions).
+During this period, it is indeed possible that an inversion of the magnetic poles of the Earth has favored the atmospheric penetration of cosmic rays in greater quantities, which would have in turn contributed to form more nitrogen oxides (NOx ).
+Concentrations of these gases multiplied by 100 between 20 and 40 km altitude could have destroyed 40% of the protective layer of ozone (this figure climbing to 80% in the polar regions).